 The Xavier men's basketball newest coaches, Ashley Howard and Mike Pegues, return for the second half of their interviews with the video staff.
 Howard talks about playing against Mike in college and how the two's knowledge of the A-10 will pay off this season.

-Mike Pegues spent the past two seasons as an assistant coach at his alma mater, the University of Delaware, under head coach Monté Ross.
+Prior to Xavier, Pegues spent two seasons as an assistant coach at his alma mater, the University of Delaware, under head coach Monté Ross.
 Delaware finished 18-14 this past season, including 12-6 in the CAA.
 Pegues, a 2000 UD graduate with a degree in communications, served as video coordinator at Virginia Commonwealth during the 2009-10 season, helping the Rams to a record of 27-9 and the Collegiate Basketball Invitational title.

 "Mike starts his time at Xavier with a tremendous pedigree," said Xavier head coach Chris Mack.
 "As a high school player Mike was coached by the legendary Morgan Wooten and then established himself as the University of Delaware's all-time leading scorer.
 He did it with an IQ for the game he learned at a young age.
 He's used that gift to help develop post players his last two years at Delaware.
 I'm excited about Mike's future."